emery97/FED-ameliaXweiying/README.md

 ## Gamification Features:

 #### 1. Loyalty Points System:
 - Earn 1 point for every dollar spent.
 - Membership Tiers: Gold, Silver, Bronze (Gold being the highest).
 - Unlock exclusive promotions and access to product launches with higher tiers.

 **Purpose:** Encourages increased spending, contributing to higher profit earnings.

 #### 2. Leaderboard:
 - Updated 24/7.
 - Top-ranking customer stands a chance to win the latest iPhone 15.

 **Purpose:** Promotes regular visits to the website and incentivizes customers to spend more for a chance to top the leaderboard.

-#### 3. Spin the Wheel:
-   - Spin for vouchers and small gifts.

-   **Purpose:** Adds a fun element to the shopping experience, leaving customers with a positive impression of our brand, encouraging repeat visits, and fostering word-of-mouth promotion.

-#### 4. Whack A Mole:
+#### 3. Whack A Mole:
 - Users need to press on the mole; it can appear anywhere on the 9 holes on the page.
 - Top 3 customers will receive a 10% voucher each.

 **Purpose:** This monthly game aims to engage users and entice them to return to our website repeatedly.

+#### 4. Speed Typing Game:
+- Users need to type out the given quote as fast as they can, with a countdown clock tracking their time.
+- Users can play this game a maximum of 10 times per day to limit the points they can earn.

+**Purpose:** A unique and engaging way for our brand to interact with customers.
+This distinctive gamification strategy sets us apart, providing an enjoyable experience for our audience.

-#### 5. Flappy Bird:
+#### 5. Snake Game:
-   - Users need to press on the screen repeatedly to keep the bird flying, avoiding obstructions.
-   - Top 3 customers will receive a 10% voucher each.

-   **Purpose:** Another monthly game to create an entertaining experience and encourage users to visit our website regularly.
+- Users will control the snake to eat as many apples (red boxes) as possible.
+- Points earned are recorded in the corner of the game screen.

+**Purpose:** Including this childhood favorite game on our website aims to spark nostalgic memories and strengthen ties with our customers.

 #### 6. Trivia Quiz:
 - Users need to answer questions correctly.
 - Achieve a perfect score (10/10) to receive a 20% off voucher.

-   **Purpose:** A unique and engaging way for our brand to interact with customers.
-This distinctive gamification strategy sets us apart, providing an enjoyable and educational experience for our audience.
+**Purpose:** A unique and engaging way for our brand to interact with customers, providing an enjoyable and educational experience.

+#### 7. Dinosaur Game:
+- Control the dinosaur to avoid obstructions.

+**Purpose:** An additional game for users' enjoyment; no points can be earned.
+Added for its iconic status as the Google "no wifi" game, enhancing our list of games.

 ## Technologies Used